fluellenarman/Go-KVDB/readme.md

     - Serialize data into bson

 ## Changelog
+### 11/19/2023
+- Created dockerized distributed prototype in javascript.
+Is in another repo.
+- Implemented a server to that will listen for GET, SET, and DELETE requests.
+    - will only take requests whose data is in the format of data.KVpair
+    - implemented a custom datatype for sending requests to the kvStore server (data.KVpair)
+- Implemented CLI tools for GET, SET, and DELETE operations
+    - set can only set 1 word values with no spaces, and will always be interpretted as a string.
+    - will fix at a later date.
+- project can now only be run in server mode or client mode
+    - client mode will start the server and the CLI tool to take in operations and send them to the database.
+    - server mode is not yet implemented.
 ### 11/7/2023
 - Created unit tests for operations.go
 - Also created test folder "tests" for future general testing